The canonical ideal and the deformation theory of curves with automorphisms: Introduction

-This approach allows us to replace several of Grothendieck's equivariant cohomology constructions in terms of linear algebra.
-Let us mention that in general, it is not so easy to perform explicit computations with equivariant Grothendieck cohomology groups and usually, spectral sequences or a complicated equivariant Chech cohomology is used, see \cite{BeMe2002}, \cite[sec.3]{KoJPAA06}.
+This approach allows us to replace several constructions of Grothendieck's equivariant cohomology in terms of linear algebra.
+Let us mention that in general, it is not so easy to perform explicit computations with equivariant Grothendieck cohomology groups and usually, spectral sequences or a complicated equivariant {\v{C}ech cohomology} is used, see \cite{BeMe2002}, \cite[sec.3]{KoJPAA06}.